overture-stack/prelude/scripts/readme.md

 deployment configurations where scripts can be added, removed, or reordered as needed.

-To reduce coginitive overload we have organized setup scripts by the phase they are introduced in.
+We have organized setup scripts by the phase they are introduced in.
 All commonly configurabled variables area located at the top of the script and are configurable from the environment variables of the conductor service within the docker compose file.